Wednesday & Sunday dinghy racing

 During the summer, Sunday mornings and Wednesday evenings racing is organised for the benefit of juniors and adults.
 Don't forget there is a discount for members.
-There is class racing organised for Topaz, Lasers, Toppers, Picos etc. where results are calculated after applying a handicap system.
-It usually starts the first Wednesday evening of the first sailing course week.
+There is class racing organised for Topaz, Lasers, Toppers, Picos etc. Normally 2 or 3 races each evening and results are calculated after applying a handicap system.
+It usually starts the first Wednesday evening in July.

-Only level 1 and above are allowed out to race.
+Only ISA level 1 and above are allowed out to race.
 Sometimes the Instructor will advise only level 2s to sail due to weather conditions or insist that different levels sail together.
 If it is too wild and unsafe for learners to cope racing will be cancelled.
 Disappointing for some but safety is paramount.
-If it is very calm there may be one less race.
+The Senior Instructor may decide to reduce the number of races or shorten the course if winds are light.

 We encourage all junior sailors and adult sailors (members and non-members) to attend these sessions because it is a great chance to practice newly learnt skills and have a bit of fun.
-A prize is presented at the end of the season to the most improved sailor.
+Prizes are presented at the end of the season including one to to the most improved sailor.

 Wednesdays - Be at the club at 6.30 ready to sail at 7pm